 Mesotherapy costs from £200 to £700 per session.

-Hair Transplant can help restore and patch balding or thinning areas by taking hair follicles from the 'donor site', to the area requiring treatment, 'the recipient'.
-There are both non-surgical and surgical solutions to hair loss.
+Hair transplantation can help restore hair to balding or thinning areas by harvesting hair follicles from the ‘donor zone’ and implanting them in the area requiring treatment, ‘the recipient site’ .
+There are both non-surgical and surgical solutions.

 Scalp Micropigmentation (medical hairline tattoo) is pigment dots layered over several sessions to gradually increase the density and darkness until the correct blend is achieved.